 Have you missed out on this event?

 No worries, they've got you covered!
 The recorded presentations will be available for one year on the ORBCoN website's webcasting centre.
-The PowerPoint presentations are downloadable from the “What’s New” section on the ORBCoN main page and from the presentation library on the ORBCoN Resources page.
+The PowerPoint presentations are downloadable from the “What’s New” section on the ORBCoN main page.

 The team would love to hear what topics you would like them to cover during this event.
 Please send your suggestions to email@example.com.